“Why can’t I lose weight, Steve?”

 If we are overweight…

-It’s not because we have “toxins” in our body that need to be flushed out.
+It’s not because we have “toxins” in our bodies that need to be flushed out.

 It’s not because we didn’t spend enough time in the “fat-burning” zone during our “muscle confusion” bootcamp.